Subscribe Now: 1 Full Year for Only $14.95!

 "Our TouringPlans subscription was a lifesaver on our trip.
 One of the busiest days of the year, and we never waited longer than 20 minutes!"

 - Smith Family, KY

 To help you find the best Disney resort room possible,

 we've mapped and taken photographs of the view from every single room on

 Filter by metrics like accessibility, sound level, and walking distance to transportation.
 We'll give you detailed results, including a room view photo and room request text specifically formatted for Walt Disney World's reservation system!

 Find a Great Room »

-This Disney Deluxe Villa resort features a theme wordily described by Disney as recalling an “1880s, Victorian, upstate New York lakeside retreat” amid “pastoral landscapes, formal gardens, bubbling springs, and natural surroundings.”
-Saratoga Springs comprises 1,260 studio and one-, two-, and three-bedroom villas across the lake from Downtown Disney.
-Housed in 12 buildings, most accommodations are of recent vintage, while the fitness center, check-in building, and spa are retooled vestiges of the erstwhile Disney Institute.
-An adjacent 60-unit DDV complex, Treehouse Villas at Disney’s Saratoga Springs Resort & Spa, opened in 2009.
+Saratoga Springs, a Disney Deluxe Villa resort, has a theme wordily described by Disney as recalling an “1880s, Victorian, upstate New York lakeside retreat” amid “pastoral landscapes, formal gardens, bubbling springs, and natural surroundings.”
+Saratoga Springs comprises 1,260 studio and one-, two-, and three-bedroom villas across the lake from Disney Springs.
+Housed in 12 buildings, most accommodations are of recent vintage, while the fitness center and check-in building are retooled vestiges of the erstwhile Disney Institute.
+An adjacent 60-unit Villa complex, Treehouse Villas at Disney’s Saratoga Springs Resort & Spa, opened in 2009.